Specialist Certificate in Palliative Care

 What will I study?

-The Specialist Certificate in Palliative Care is delivered in a multi-modal format and includes on-line learning, face to face teaching, experiential learning and case discussion.
-For most subjects students are assigned a clinical mentor who is an experienced palliative care clinician.
-As a formal award of the University of Melbourne, the course offers 25 points of training at Masters level, delivered as two standard 12.5 point subjects requiring 4 days of face to face teaching each.
+As a formal award of the University of Melbourne, the course offers 25 points of training at graduate level, delivered as two standard 12.5 point subjects requiring 4 days of face-to-face teaching each, with additional online learning.
 Students are required to complete the two 12.5 credit point subjects within a 12 month period.

 Explore this course